orkes-io/docs/docs/sdks/python.md

 There are three main ways you will use Conductor when building durable, resilient, distributed applications.

 1. Write service workers that implements business logic to accomplish a specific goal - such as initiate payment transfer, get user information from database etc.
-2. Create Conductor workflows that implements application state - A typical workflow implements SAGA pattern
+2. Create Conductor workflows that implements application state - A typical workflow implements Saga pattern
 3. Use Conductor SDK and APIs to manage workflows from your application.

 - [Create and Run Conductor Workflows](https://github.com/conductor-sdk/conductor-python/blob/main/workers.md)